gizmo93/Bearcat/website/src/content/docs/upload-lifecycle.md

 Before packing, Bearcat writes a new random value to `__nonce.txt` in the release folder.
 The changed content helps produce different archive hashes.
+Bearcat removes the nonce file from the release folder after packing, including when packing fails.
+After a crash, leftover temporary additions are cleaned up on the next start.

 For RAR, the nonce and appended zero bytes ensure each part gets a new hash.
 Parts remain close to the configured size, with only a few extra bytes.
 This matters when a hoster limits file sizes.